 Even in areas where data availability is fundamentally limited, modeling advancements may enable AI to generalize strategies learned from other datasets to successfully predict in the data-limited domain.
-A robust field of research on ``transfer learning'' is concerned with exactly this problem \cite{kouw_introduction_2018}.
-In particular, the fields of ``few shot'' and ``zero shot'' learning focus on how to make predictions on tasks with extremely limited datasets \cite{xian_zero-shot_2019, wang_generalizing_2020}.
+A robust field of research on ``transfer learning'' is concerned with exactly this problem \citep{kouw_introduction_2018}.
+In particular, the fields of ``few shot'' and ``zero shot'' learning focus on how to make predictions on tasks with extremely limited datasets \citep{xian_zero-shot_2019, wang_generalizing_2020}.
 For example, there may be instances where sufficient data exists on a modeled process, but not for a particular jurisdiction or set of political actors.
 There may be records on dozens of US states' enforcement response to emissions violations under air pollution regulations, but not yet data for a state that has newly adopted their regulatory framework.
-This may be considered a ``domain shift'' challenge and can be addressed through a variety of techniques, such as sample importance weighting \cite{wang_balanced_2017}.
+This may be considered a ``domain shift'' challenge and can be addressed through a variety of techniques, such as sample importance weighting \citep{wang_balanced_2017}.
 Alternatively, there may be ample data on past actions by a set of political actors, but not for the targeted task.
 For example, there may be rich historical data on the US Congress' deliberations and actions on gun control legislation, but not the relatively nascent regulatory domain of cybersecurity.
 This can be considered a ``domain adaptation'' or, more specifically, a ``concept shift'' problem.